Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics: Methodology

 where $C>0$ is a constant that does not depend on $S$. \end{prop}

 This proposition extends Theorem 3.4 in \cite{BFT17} to general activation functions and multi-class scenario, and the proof is presented in Appendix.

-It tells us if $L\to\infty$, upper bound (\ref{eq:rc-standard}) becomes trivial since $\RC_{n}(\gH_L)\to\infty$.
-In fact, both \cite{Telgarsky13} and \cite{soudry2017implicit} show that the gradient descent method will drive weight estimates in logistic regression and general boosting with exponential loss etc. to max-margin classifier at infinity when the data is linearly separable.
-In particular, the latter shows the growth rate of weight estimates is $\log (t)$.
+The scaling issue refers to the fact that if the network Lipschitz $L\to\infty$, by this Lemma the upper bound (\ref{eq:rc-standard}) becomes trivial since $\RC_{n}(\gH_L)\to\infty$.
+On the other hand, the gradient descent method with logistic regression (cross-entropy) loss \citep{Telgarsky13} and exponential loss (boosting) \citep{soudry2017implicit} will drive weight estimates to approach infinity for max-margin classifiers when the data is linearly separable.
+In particular, the latter work shows the growth rate of weight estimates is $\log (t)$.
 As for the deep neural network with cross-entropy loss, the input of last layer is usually be viewed as features extracted from original input.
 Training the last layer with other layers fixed is exactly a logistic regression, and the feature is linearly separable as long as the training error achieves zero.
 Therefore, without any normalization, the hypothesis space during training has no upper bound on $L$, and thus the upper bound (\ref{eq:rc-standard}) is useless.
-Besides, even for a fixed $L$, the complexity term $\RC_n(\gH_L)$ is computationally intractable.

-In the following we are going to present two simple generalization error bounds based on normalized margins and restricted Rademacher complexity within certain Lipschitz balls.
+To solve the scaling issue, in the following we are going to present normalization of margins and restricted Rademacher complexity within unit Lipschitz ball.
+We are going to see when such bounds are tight enough to predict generalization error based on training data.